-In table 19 the data for the school indicates an increase in the AYP for students with disabilities during the past five year.
+The data for the school indicates a noteworthy increase in the AYP for students with disabilities during the past five year.
 The school needs to progress monitor weekly and implement the students' IEP instructional strategies to continue making academic progress.
-The school has about 19 students that participate in the CST.
-Currently, the school has five students in special education that scored basic on the CST.
+The school has about 29 students that participate in the CST.
+Currently, the school has six students in special education that scored basic on the CST.
 The school needs to monitor the progress of these students closely.
-If these students make proficiency on the 2012 CST, the school's AYP for this subgroup will be at approximately 26% which would be an increase of more than 50%.
+If these students score proficient on the 2012 CST, the school's AYP for this subgroup will be at approximately 31% which would be an increase of more than 50% in ELA.
+The school needs to continue monitoring the IEP process to ensure that the goals and objective in the IEP's are aligned with student needs.

-Table 20: CST Performance Band Data Special Education
+Table 19: Special Education Performance Bands